Math is Fun

 Example: 3.1416

-Without the "num" character, it would look like "c.adaf"
+Without the "num" character it looks like "c.adaf"

 Punctuation